 Student journey chart

 With Student journey chart for students we show you the way to the key moments in the study process.
 Each key moment means a new challenge!
 Discover the different key moments of studying with special needs and your role in them.
 Below you will find all key moments in order of your entire study process.
-In the guide (will be updated soon) you will find the following information for each key moment:
+In the guide you will find the following information for each key moment:

 - important key figures: who can advise and support you in taking decisions at that moment.